See why the world needs more freethinkers and learn how to become one.

 The mind is like a muscle.
 It needs to be training to be strong.
 People do resistance training to build the strength of their muscles.
 So, a Freethinker learns to train their brain.
 They study and practice the use of reason and logic.
 You don’t need advanced mathematics to understand when an argument is likely true or false.
 The world disparately needs more freethinkers to society’s complex problems.

-Practicing inductive logic and other analytical methodologies will give you a huge edge in life.
+Practicing inductive logic and other analytical methodologies will give you a substantial edge in life.
 They refer to processes with these qualities as the scientific method.

 What is the Scientific Method?